 These questions can also be specific or broad, depending on the type of answer you’re looking for.
 Typically, there are two kinds of open-ended questions:

-1. Specific Questions: Focused inquiries asking for a specific detail.
+- Specific Questions: Focused inquiries asking for a specific detail.
 For instance, if someone mentions discovering your brand on a podcast, you might ask which podcast.
+Specific open-ended questions are easy to ask, answer, and analyze, providing focused data.

-1. Broad Questions: Vague inquiries that seek perceptions or feelings, often requiring respondents to write a paragraph.
+- Broad Questions: Vague inquiries that seek perceptions or feelings, often requiring respondents to write a paragraph.
 These yield varied responses and often need sentiment analysis, making them more complex to dissect.
+Determine the type of data you need.
+Are you looking for facts or thoughts and feelings?
+Start there and choose the appropriate open-ended question type.

 Why ask open-ended questions in your post-purchase survey?